FXCMAPI/fxcm-api-rest-nodejs-example/README.md

 To run this example:

+1. Rename or copy config.sample.js into config.js
-1. Change token, host, port and protocol in config.js
+2. Change token, host, port and protocol in config.js
-2. Start the client with: node client5.js
+3. Start the client with: node client5.js
-3. Use commands from commands5.txt
+4. Use commands from commands5.txt